shotgunsoftware/tk-ci-tools/README.md

 ```

 If you need to use an in-development version of these tools from a branch, you can update the `ref` in `repositories` section to point to a different branch.

+The `build-pipeline.yml` template has a few parameters.
+They are:

+- `extra_test_dependencies`: Space separated list of Python packages that need to be pip installed to run the tests.
+Defaults to `""`.
+- `tk_toolchain_ref`: Ref of tk-toolchain to use.
+Defaults to `master`.